Data Modeling Considerations and Teradata MULTISET Tables

 In relational data modeling theory, each entity needs a primary key.
 Each primary key value uniquely identifies an object.
-Early releases of Teradata followed the rules of relational data modeling tightly and did not allow row duplicates in a table, and Teradata Multiset Tables were not available.
+Early releases of Teradata followed the rules of relational data modeling tightly and did not allow row duplicates in a table.
+At that time, the concept of MULTISET tables did not exist.

-As a logical data modeler, I would expect duplicate rows only in the physical data model.
-From a business point of view, I can’t imagine a scenario where we would need to store row-level duplicates.
+As a logical data modeler, we anticipate duplicate rows only in the physical data model.
+From a business point of view, we can’t imagine a scenario where we would need to store row-level duplicates.
 Data cleansing as part of the ETL/ELT chain is, in our opinion, the correct approach to deal with row duplicates.

-When the ANSI standard permitted the usage of row duplicates, Teradata added this possibility; the ANSI standard view on duplicates forced Teradata to introduce SET tables (no row duplicates allowed).
+When the ANSI standard allowed to store row duplicates, Teradata allowed it too; the ANSI standard view on duplicates forced Teradata to introduce SET tables, which cannot store row duplicates.

 Differences between Teradata Set and Multiset Tables

-- For INSERT INTO SELECT * FROM <TABLE> statements, duplicate rows are automatically for SET tables (no error occurs).
-Nevertheless, INSERT INTO <TABLE> VALUES (a, b) statements will abort and throw a mistake message for duplicate rows.
+- For INSERT INTO SELECT * FROM <TABLE> statements, duplicate rows are declined automatically for SET tables (no error occurs).
+Nevertheless, INSERT INTO <TABLE> VALUES (a, b) statements will abort and throw an error message for duplicate rows.

 - There is no way to change an existing SET table into a MULTISET table; we don’t know why this limitation exists.

-- Each time a row is inserted or updated, Teradata checks if this would violate row uniqueness.
+- Teradata checks each row when being inserted or updated to see if it would violate row uniqueness.

-- This check is called the DUPLICATE ROW CHECK, and will severely degrade performance if many rows with the same primary index are inserted.
+- This check is called the DUPLICATE ROW CHECK and will severely degrade performance if we insert many rows with the same primary index.

-- The number of checks increases exponentially with each row added.
+- The number of checks required increases exponentially with each duplicate row added.

-- SET tables’ performance is not degraded when there is a UPI (Unique primary index) defined on the table.
+- SET tables’ performance does not deteriorate when a UPI (Unique primary index) exists on the table.

-- As the UPI itself ensures (key) uniqueness, no DUPLICATE ROW CHECK is done.
-Instead of a UPI, we can use a USI (Unique Secondary Index), or any column with a UNIQUE or PRIMARY KEY constraint.
+- As the UPI ensures (key) uniqueness, Teradata does not do a DUPLICATE ROW CHECK.
+Instead of a UPI, we can use a USI (Unique Secondary Index) or any column with a UNIQUE or PRIMARY KEY constraint.

 - Any index or constraint which ensures uniqueness (and therefore allows Teradata to bypass the DUPLICATE ROW CHECK) bypasses the duplicate row check!